memor24/dev-tools/Compose/web-app/README.md

-Docker compose is used to manage multiple containers in one host, similar to Amazon ECS.
+Docker compose is used to manage multiple containers in one host:
 Prepare the configs and secrets. \
 Prepare the images:
 ```